geode-sdk/mods/README.md

 ## Getting your mod here

-To get your mod listed on the repository, [open a pull request](https://github.com/geode-sdk/mods/compare).
-We require a copy of the mod's source code so we can verify the mod adheres to our [modding guidelines](https://docs.geode-sdk.org/source/guidelines), and we will build the mod that will be released on this repository from the source code ourselves.
+To get your mod listed on the repository, [follow the publishing instructions from the docs.](https://docs.geode-sdk.org/mods/publishing)

-### Commit naming conventions

-`add <mod-id>` Adding a mod to this repository
-`update <mod-id> to <version>` Updating a mod to a new version
-`remove <mod-id>` Removing a mod from this repository
-`fix <mod-id>` Fixing something wrong with the mod entry

-### Pull request naming conventions

-`Add <mod-id>` Adding a mod to this repository
-`Update <mod-id> to <version>` Updating a mod to a new version
-`Remove <mod-id>` Removing a mod from this repository
-`Fix <mod-id>` Fixing something wrong with the mod entry